RafalKucharskiPK/rafalkucharskipk.github.io/_research/Ye_Li.md

 img: assets/img/Ye Li photo.png
 importance: 2
 category: PostDocs
 bio: I am an Assistant Professor at Beijing University of Technology, specializing in traffic modeling and network management.
+I work with the COeXISTENCE team under the National Natural Science Foundation of China–European Research Council (NSFC–ERC) Joint Programme.
+The purpose of my visit is to collaborate on modelling future traffic systems with autonomous vehicles, using machine learning for routing decisions.
 arXiv:
 github:
 gitlab: